+Bienvenue!
 My name is Jessica Journey and I am a recent graduate of the University of Missouri.
 I hold bachelor’s degrees in English, French, and Linguistics.

-Ready for the next adventure, I’m going abroad as a language assistant with the Teaching Assistant Program In France.
+I created this blog to tell the story of the year I exchanged central Missouri for central France.
+An eager francophile and language learner, I went abroad last fall as a language assistant with the Teaching Assistant Program in France.
 TAPIF is “a joint initiative of the French Ministry of Education, the Centre international d’études pédagogiques (CIEP) and the Cultural Services of the French Embassy.”

 My experience, from learning to teach to surviving in a lonely town in the Auvergne, was hard, weird, and frustrating.

 And when the time came to figure out my next move, I sat down and thought about it and decided to do it again.

 In this space, I seek to share stories that are thought-provoking and amusing and above all, real.
 I seek to balance disillusionment with joy, disappointment with joie de vivre.